Iosifts/shift_2/TrOCR/README.md

 ```sh
 python generator.py path/to/input.txt path/to/output_dir --bytes_to_read 1000 --chunk_count 1 --chunk_length 100
 ```
-Reads 10^{6} characters = 1 MB of text.\
-Creates 10^{6} / (chunk_count * chunk_length) images.
-Default: ~ 2 * 10^{3} images created. time: 10 minutes.

 - input_path: Path to the input text file.
 - output_dir: Directory to save the output images and labels.
 - --bytes_to_read: Number of bytes to read from the input file.
 Default is 1 GiB (1,073,741,824 bytes).
-- --chunk_count: Number of lines per image.
-It is refered to as chunks, since one page can have arbitrarily long lines of text.
-This can be fixated in the code about chunk lengths.
+- --chunk_count: Number of lines one the final output page.
+If 1, then just one string of text.
 - --chunk_length: Maximum length of each text line/chunk.

 Output structure (running example):